moneychien19/note-meta-blueprint-500-101/advanced-matching.md

 2. Click the **Setting (設定)** tab.
 3. Toggle on **Automatic Advanced Matching (自動進階配對)** option to set up matching.
 4. Click **Show Options (顯示顧客資料參數)** to check and toggle those options.

+> Scenario: A non-technical advertiser wants to set up Advanced Matching for an existing pixel on their website to increase the conversion rate.
+The phone numbers of this advertiser's clients should not be used as part of the matching criteria.
+>
+> Then the advertiser can **enable automatic Advanced Matching** in Events Manager and **turn off the toggle** for the phone number.

 ## Manual Advanced Matching
 Use pixel base code to set up manual advanced matching.